- I (Jennie Robinson Faber) co-founded with Cecily Carver and Alex Leitch in 2012.

 - The only acknowledgment of DMG's complicity in this toxic and traumatic situation has been from (now former) board member Jayd Matyas.

 - The board never responded to me or Jayd.
 At the 2023 AGM, the current ED implied that a conflict resolution process was underway or had occurred – a complete falsehood.

-Now, DMG has erased all of its archives and discarded its legacy, while it tries to make a "fresh start" without acknowledging its past.
+Now, DMG has erased all of its archives and its exhaustively detailed history, and discarded its legacy, while it tries to make a "fresh start" without acknowledging its past.
 I'm sharing this letter to provide context for the community, and will continue to attempt to hold the DMG board accountable for its actions and the harmful and self-serving behaviour of its former ED, Izzie Colpitts-Campbell.

 Letter to DMG (March 22, 2022)